wendell-hom/SuperResFaceNet/supplementary/readme.txt

 ----------------------------

-The materials found here is a condensed version of our github repo: https://github.com/wendell-hom/SuperResFaceNet and has been cleaned up and simplified so that the reader can get a general gist of the salient parts of the project.
+The materials found here is a condensed version of our github repo: https://github.com/wendell-hom/SuperResFaceNet and has been cleaned up, renamed, and simplified so that the reader can get a general gist of the salient parts of the project.
+Please note that the code here is incomplete; folder structures have been changed for purposes of simplicity to the reader.

 Folder structure is as follows: